F-ibi/F-ibi/README.md

 I am an experienced Community Manager who loves creating engaging and fun experiences for businesses and large corporations.
-With over four years of experience, I've become an expert at building and managing communities from scratch.
+With over three years of experience, I've become an expert at building and managing communities from scratch.

 I take a unique approach to community building, which involves understanding the needs and interests of community members.
 This enables me to create personalized experiences that resonate with the community and foster a sense of belonging.